stanleyogada/ingryd-ansible-project/README.md

    ansible-playbook bootstrap.yml ays_config.yml -K
    ```
    - Run the above ad-hoc once hence the name bootstrap
-   - After a successful run you may remove the `-K` as the user called `oga` is now the active remote user and doesn’t require password to use sudo
+   - After a successful run you may remove the `-K` as the user called `oga` is now the active remote user and doesn’t require a password to use sudo

 ## Usage